strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

   mode: remove-brokers
   brokers: [3]
 ```
-You can create this `KafkaRebalance` custom resource and this will allow Cruise Control to handle the task of rebalancing and moving the partition replicas from the broker that is going to be removed.
+You can create this `KafkaRebalance` custom resource that triggers a Cruise Control rebalancing execution that moves out all partition replicas from the broker that is going to be removed.
+Note that this execution may take some time, depending on partitions' size.
 For more in-depth information you can refer to our [Rebalancing cluster using Cruise Control](https://strimzi.io/docs/operators/latest/deploying#proc-generating-optimization-proposals-str) documentation.

 Once the rebalacing is done, you can check if the topics are moved from the broker or not: